 \subsection{Existing approaches}

+The \textbf{BREHAT} database is occasionally flawed due to dysfunctional equipment on the network and inaccuracies in the circulation plan, leading to both random and repeated drop-out for events.
 These inconsistencies in the data, as well as its aforementioned coarseness, make it impossible to accurately simulate the rail network's evolution.
 Doing so would require additional data regarding rail structure at a lower scale than RPs (signal position and state), physical information about rolling stock (acceleration and deceleration curves), and extrinsic information such as driver behavior.
 This makes approximation based on past behavior the most rational approach, preferably modeling all of the delay phenomena listed at the beginning of this section together rather than separately.
-Train delay forecasting is a central problem at the \textit{SNCF}, and has been explored through several unpublished approaches.

 \paragraph{Translation} Our baseline approach is called \textbf{translation}, which predicts the most recently observed delay for all following RPs on the train's itinerary.
-Translation therefore assumes that a late train will neither catch up its delay, nor accumulate any further delays, making it a very simple yet remarkably performant approach to delay forecasting.
+Translation therefore assumes that a late train will neither catch up its delay, nor accumulate any further delays, making it a very simple yet remarkably accurate approach to delay forecasting.
 This is the currently used technique at \textit{SNCF} both for passenger information and traffic control, meaning that phenomena such as race conditions are never accounted for in predictions as each train is treated individually and independently of its position or state.
-Moreover, since translation only accounts for the \textit{last measured} delay, a train accumulating a large delay between two RPs will not be detected as late until it reaches the second RP.
-This leads to mitigated performance in reliability of passenger information, potentially leading to unforeseen delays.
+Moreover, since translation only accounts for the \emph{last measured} delay, a train accumulating a large delay between two RPs will not be detected as late until it reaches the next RP.

-\paragraph{ARMA and ascendancy graphs} A first improvement attempt over translation uses control theory and a conductor/train dynamic~\cite{rousseau2019graphes} wherein a driver attempts to follow a schedule while the train has an opposing effect, yields an AR(2) model~\cite{whittle1951hypothesis} for delays:
+\paragraph{ARMA and ascendancy graphs} Autoregressive–moving-average (ARMA) models are a widely-used class of models for time series prediction.
+Within SNCF, a first improvement attempt over translation uses control theory and a conductor/train dynamic~\citep{rousseau2019graphes} wherein a driver attempts to follow a schedule while the train has an opposing effect, yielding an \( \text{AR}(2) \) model~\citep{whittle1951hypothesis} for delays: